ElegantEngineeringTech/laravel-translator/README.md

 ## Configuring the Driver

 This package uses a driver-based architecture.
 By default, it supports two standard drivers: PHP and JSON.

-You can create custom drivers for alternative storage methods, such as a database.
+You can also create custom drivers for alternative storage methods, such as a database.

 Set the default driver in the configuration file: